Micky Ward: Comeback

 Ward made a successful comeback, having his first bout in nearly three years on June 17, 1994.
 He got a 5th round TKO vs Luis Castillo.
-He won his next four fights, all coming by KO/TKO.
+From September 1994 to March 1995, he fought four more times winning all four bouts via KO/TKO.
 This led to him earning a shot at the WBU intercontinental light welterweight title vs the undefeated 31-0 Louis Veader.
-The bout took place at the FleetCenter in Boston Massachusetts.
+The bout took place on April 16, 1996, at the FleetCenter in Boston Massachusetts.
 Ward dropped Veader with a left hook to the body in the 9th round, winning the title by TKO.
 He granted Veader an immediate rematch three months later, successfully defending the title, winning by unanimous decision.

-Coming off back-to-back big wins, Ward was scheduled to fight Julio Cesar Chavez on December 6, 1996.
+Coming off back-to-back wins, Ward was scheduled to fight Julio Cesar Chavez on December 6, 1996.
 The bout would be the biggest of his career.
 On December 1, five days before the fight, Chavez pulled out of the match, claiming he had hurt his hand while training.
 Against the advice of his team, Ward took a last-minute replacement fight vs Manny Castillo.
 The fight was a 10 round slugfest, but Ward ultimately won via split decision.

-During his next fight in a spot of the main card of Pernell Whitaker vs. Oscar De La Hoya, a 1997 match that would come to typify the exceptional power of Ward's left hook to the body, he scored a 7th-round knockout against the then-undefeated 16-0 Mexican Alfonso Sanchez in a fight that Ward, up to then, was clearly losing on points.
+During his next fight in a spot of the main card of Pernell Whitaker vs. Oscar De La Hoya, a April 12, 1997, match that would come to typify the exceptional power of Ward's left hook to the body, he scored a 7th-round knockout against the then-undefeated 16-0 Mexican Alfonso Sanchez in a fight that Ward, up to then, was clearly losing on points.
 Shortly before the punch, Emanuel Augustus said the fight should be stopped (which referee Mitch Halpern had threatened to do if Ward didn't "show [him] something").
 Afterwards, HBO boxing commentator Larry Merchant called it one of the most extraordinary things he'd ever seen in boxing.